zveric/Enviromental-Science-Notes/Life and Processes in the Biosphere/Succsession.md

 7. This process increases until a climax community is formed.

 ## Secondary Succession
-- Secondary Succession id similar to primary succession however it occurs quicker due to the presence of soil
+- Secondary Succession is similar to primary succession however it occurs quicker due to the presence of soil
 - The lichen build up isn't needed and seeds can instantly colonise the area.

 ## Climax Community